WICG/idle-detection/README.md

 1. costly polling for input events or
 1. listening to [visibility changes](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API)

-Either way, script can't tell today when a user goes idle outside of its content area (e.g. whether a user is on a different tab or logged out of the computer altogether).
+Script can't tell today when a user goes idle outside of its content area (e.g. whether a user is on a different tab or logged out of the computer altogether).

 ## Model